Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Projections and Laplacians

 \section{Projections and Laplacians}

-Having constructed Dirichlet forms on the approximating $F_i$ we now turn to a Dirichlet form over $F_{\infty}$.
-Recall that the $L^{2}(F_{M}, \mF {M})$ norm by $\| \cdot \|_{M}$ for $M=0,1,2,\ldots , \infty$.
-The existence of projective limits of Dirichlet spaces ($L^{2}$ spaces equipped with a Dirichlet form and its domain) is briefly discussed in \cite{BH}.
-We develop the existence for the sake of the accompanying notation which is then used to describe the decompositions in Theorem \ref{thm:decomp}.
-The decompositions rely on the specific structure of the equivalence relations used in defining the projective system and are not a general feature of projective systems of Dirichlet spaces.
+Having constructed Dirichlet forms on the approximating spaces, $F_i$, in Section \ref{sec:def} we now turn to constructing a Dirichlet form over the limit space, $F_{\infty}$ which was constructed in Section \ref{sec:projlimits}.
+Recall that the $L^{2}(F_M,\mF{M})$ norm is denoted by $\| \cdot \|_M$ for $M=0,1,2,\ldots , \infty$.
+The existence of projective limits of Dirichlet spaces ($L^{2}$ space equipped with a Dirichlet form and its domain) is briefly discussed in \cite{BH}.
+We develop the existence for the sake of the accompanying notation which is then used to describe the decompositions in Theorem \ref{thm:fcnspacedecomp}.
+The decompositions rely on the specific structure of the equivalence relations used in defining a Barlow-Evans sequence and are not a general feature of projective systems of Dirichlet spaces.